 Now, on the surface, Tim hits all the repetitive talking points of his public-relations script we have heard before.
 Nothing new, until around minute 7, he slips in how he is “deeply” a free-market person, and I burst out laughing.

-An instant flashback to Christopher Hitchens’ analysis of Mother Theresa came to mind, where Christopher chastised her for living off the poor rather than trying to eliminate poverty, taking in massive amounts of money and flying around in private jets while children lay dying in filthy hospitals.
+An instant flashback to Christopher Hitchens’ analysis of Mother Theresa came to mind.
+Christopher chastised her for living off the poor rather than eliminating poverty, taking in massive amounts of money, and flying around in private jets.
+At the same time, children lay dying in filthy hospitals.

 You see, the music sold on Apple’s iTunes is a price-fixing mechanism any scholar of economics ought to recognize as the opposite of a free-market mechanism.
 One that escaped the purview of the Federal Trade Commission and has therefore quickly been replicated in the sale of other media using the Apple platform.
-The audacity of deceit, with regulators asleep at the wheel of creative destruction, is precisely responsible for the denial of flexible pricing mechanisms that would otherwise return control to artists.
+With regulators asleep at the wheel of creative destruction, the audacity of deceit is precisely responsible for the denial of flexible pricing mechanisms that would otherwise return control to artists.

 Apple’s implementation of innovation violates the most basic free-market principles.
 But it gets worse.

 Tim is throwing Apple’s newfound weight, inherited by the genius of Steve Jobs, around more broadly.
 Tim now proclaims a unique lens by which he views society, preaching how he is focused on doing what is right.
 Another laughable statement considering Apple is embroiled in many flagrant lawsuits and has received substantial fines for overstepping its oligopoly.
 He ultimately laments what I predicted a long time ago; technology must govern itself or be governed.